 Bacteria take in nitrogen and release it for plant use when they die.
-Plants need nitrogen in the soil to live, but they cannot produce this themselves.
+Plants need nitrogen in the soil to live, but they cannot do this themselves.
 To ensure this, many plant seeds have a small container of bacteria that is used when the plant sprouts.

 Not only is fermentation useful for preserving foods, but some of these foods may offer health benefits.

 For example, some fermented foods contain types of bacteria that are similar to those linked with gastrointestinal health.
-Some fermentation processes lead to new compounds, such as lactic acid, which appear to have an anti-inflammatory effect.
+Some fermentation processes lead to new compounds, such as lactic acid, which that appear to have an anti-inflammatory effect.

 More investigation is needed to confirm the health benefits of fermented foods.

 Bacteria in industry and research